Here you will find an interactive Google Earth tool, created by researchers

 The map file US_Desal.kmz should not be used for anything else

-without written permission from the author Jad Ziolkowska.
+without written permission from the authors Jad Ziolkowska or Reuben Reyes.

 The US_Desal.kmz file is based on selected data from Desaldata.com.